samfriedmann/Lookup-List/README.md

 Lookup List is a program that allows you to quickly lookup a list of words using Google Dictionary and Wikipedia.

 ## How to Use
-Download lookup-list.exe and words.txt.
-To use this Lookup List, add your words to the words.txt file in the root folder.
-Make sure to save your changes.
-Then run Lookup-List.exe.
-Enter the number of sentences to get for definitions (1 will get one sentence definitions, and so on).
-It will create (or modify) wordsDefined.txt.
+Download and run lookup-list.exe.
+Upon first running, it will create a file called words.txt.
+To use Lookup List, add your words to the words.txt file (it should be in the root folder) and make sure to save your changes.
+Then run Lookup-List.exe again.
+Enter the number of sentences to get for definitions (1 will get one sentence long definitions, and so on).
+The program will look up definitions for all the words and write (or overwrite) them to wordsDefined.txt.

 ## Credits
 This awesome program was made by Sam Friedman and a SHIT TON of Chrome tabs.